 Catalogue: Traditional Program: Philosophy of Worldviews

 The philosophy of worldviews department seeks to prepare men and women to serve Christ in the world of ideas.
 To accomplish this goal we offer a major that promotes critical thinking while studying the history of ideas.
 The philosophy of worldviews major is designed to prepare students for jobs that require critical thinking, graduate work, and seminary.
 We deal with perennial questions endeavoring to answer them and to see how the answers fit into the Christian worldview.
 By promoting critical thinking, our classes prepare students to live, adapt, and make decisions in our fast-changing world.
-Philosophy of worldviews students will have real-world experience through PHI 441, Topics.
-In this required course students will be required to write a research paper that involves an off-campus experience.
-The student will interview one or more who work(s) in this field and incorporate this into the paper.
+Philosophy of worldviews students also have the opportunity for real-world research experience through PHI 441, Topics.
+In this optional course, senior PHI majors will research, write and defend a paper on an agreed upon topic.

 Philosophy of Worldviews Minor: 18 hours